RiedleroD/PocketPotato-sw/Readme.md

 ### How do I compile this on MacOS?

 Our Mac expert [@MasterMarcoHD](https://github.com/MasterMarcoHD) will eventually get around to write a How-to.
 Until then, tough luck.
+The Makefile should make this fairly easy though.

 ### The screen and/or buttons don't work and/or are glitchy.